You forget some of the points you had prepared the moment you start speaking.

-You may have faced some of these situations when speaking in a group or presenting your point of view in an official meeting or addressing an audience or making a presentation.
+You may have faced some of these situations when speaking in a group or participating in group discussion or presenting your point of view in an official meeting or addressing an audience or making a presentation.

 Why do some struggle?
-And why do some sail through without breaking a sweat?
+And why do some sail through?

 Well, I’m more than convinced through watching many speak in groups and through other evidences that some people lose confidence when speaking because they haven’t spoken enough in the past in such situations.
 This is the biggest reason, and, because it looks so simple and obvious, is often missed.